embeddings-benchmark/mteb/README.md

 evaluation.run(model, eval_splits=["test"])
 ```

-Note that the public leaderboard uses the test splits for all datasets except MSMARCO, where the "dev" split is used.
+Note that the public leaderboard for English uses the test splits for all datasets except MSMARCO, where the "dev" split is used.

 ### Using a custom model